 After using the budget for a few weeks or months, you and your child might want to modify their goals.
 Reality might mean the brand-new car becomes a reliable used one, or the cellphone plan becomes part of a family plan.
 In the process, they will be learning how to spend smartly.

 6. Test-drive plastic with a debit card

-A few generations ago, financial tools may have referred to check registers; today, these often are a debit card and an app.
-A debit card looks like a credit card, but it pulls money straight from your checking account.
+A few generations ago, “financial tools” may have referred to check registers.
+Today, these are often a debit card and an app.
+A debit card looks like a credit card, but it pulls money straight from a checking account.
 If the money isn’t there, the charge is denied.
 Many parents (and teens) are more comfortable with kids learning to successfully use a debit card before considering a credit card.

 7. Use a credit card wisely – if at all

-Older teens can approach credit cards cautiously.
+Older teens should approach credit cards cautiously.
 Applicants under age 21 need an adult co-signer or proof of adequate income.
 Some families believe it’s worthwhile to co-sign so that teens, particularly those in college, have a credit card for specified expenses.
-On the other hand, many experts suggest students wait until age 21, and learn to use credit cards independently.
+Others suggest young adults wait until age 21 and learn to use credit cards independently.

-A credit card can be a great convenience, and it can help build a credit profile – but it isn’t a license to spend.
-If you do opt for a credit card for your teen, remember that every item charged must appear in the budget, and every dollar spent has to be repaid.
-To manage credit responsibly, teens should keep the amounts charged low, and never carry a balance.
+A credit card can be a great convenience and it can help build a credit profile.
+But it isn’t a license to spend and it can be very detrimental where no teen money management skills have been instilled.
+If you do opt for a credit card for your teen, remember that every charge should appear in the budget, and every dollar spent has to be repaid.
+To manage credit responsibly, teens should be encouraged to keep the amounts charged low and pay off the entire balance every month.

 Learning lifelong skills